Am I at Risk for Esophageal Cancer?

 I have an irritated esophagus

 If your esophagus is irritated for a long time, cancer is more likely to occur.
 Irritation happens when fluid from your stomach comes up into your lower esophagus.
 This problem is called gastroesophageal reflux disease (GERD).
-About 30 percent of esophageal cancer cases are related to GERD.
+Some esophageal cancer cases are related to GERD.
 Over time, the reflux may cause the cells in the esophagus to change.
 This condition is called Barrett's esophagus.
 In some cases, Barrett's esophagus leads to esophageal cancer.
 People with this condition are much more likely to develop esophageal cancer than someone without the condition.

 I weigh much more than I should